 Here is the Gist of this INSERM research.

-In this new study, the researchers analysed the risk of dementia associated with anaesthesia within a prospective population-based cohort of elderly patients (aged 65 years and over).
+- The researchers analysed the risk of dementia associated with anesthesia within a prospective population-based cohort of elderly patients (aged 65 years and over).
 The team used data from the Three-City study, designed to assess the risk of dementia and cognitive decline due to vascular risk factors.
 Between 1999 and 2001, the 3C study included 9294 community-dwelling French people aged 65 years and over in three French cities (Bordeaux, Dijon and Montpellier).